asc-lab/web-components-poc/angular-hero-app-web-component/README.md

 ## How it works
 * in folder `demo` there is a simple HTML page to which Custom Element created by us has been added (check line 10,14,15)
 * `elements-build.js` is custom npm script which combines the necessary files and moves them to the appropriate folder.
-This is needed because the current version of Angular CLI has no support to build Angular Elements
+This is needed because the current version of Angular CLI has no support to build Angular Elements.

 ## Run
 ```